darthrob6625/Capstone_Project/README.md

 I have been employed by the State of California since May 2009, serving in senior technical and leadership roles.
 I hold a Bachelor of Science in Computer Science (2008) and a Master of Business Administration (2014) from California State University, Sacramento.
 From 2009 to 2016, I held a senior technical position with the California Department of Technology.
 Since July 2016, I have served primarily as a Senior Information Technology Manager at the California Public Employees’ Retirement System (CalPERS).

+## 🚨 Disclaimer
+The analysis and findings presented in this project are solely my own work and do not represent, reflect, or speak on behalf of CalPERS or any other organization.
+This project is conducted strictly as an academic exercise for educational purposes.
+Some of the underlying data used in this analysis may have been modified, reduced, or otherwise transformed for the purposes of research and demonstration.

 ## 📘 Project Overview

 ### Background